 WARNING: If password caching is enabled, the password cache also contains the processed contents of keyfiles used to successfully mount a volume.
 Then it is possible to remount the volume even if the keyfile is not available/accessible.
-To prevent this, click 'Wipe Cache' or disable password caching (for more information, please see the section Settings -> Preferences, subsection Cache passwords in driver memory).
+To prevent this, click 'Wipe Cache' or disable password caching (for more information, please see the subsection 'Settings > Preferences', item 'Cache passwords in driver memory' in the section Program Menu).